Calapooya Mountains: Climate

 The climate in the Calapooya Mountains follows a pattern of wet winters and dry summers.
 Precipitation generally increases with elevation, ranging from an average of 40 to 50 in per year in the valleys to 70 to 80 in on the mountain peaks.
 Above 4000 ft, a significant part of this falls as snow.

 History

-Throughout the history of the region, the range has provided a geographic and cultural barrier between the Willamette Valley and the South Umpqua Valley, effectively separating Western Oregon from Southern Oregon.
+Throughout the history of the region, the range has provided a geographic and cultural barrier between the Willamette Valley and the Umpqua Valley, effectively separating Western Oregon from Southern Oregon.
 In the 19th century, it separated the tribal domains of the Kalapuya and Umpqua tribes of Native Americans.
 During the 1840s, the mountains proved a barrier to white settlers seeking to move into southern Oregon or to move southward to the California gold fields.
 The Applegate Trail, blazed in the late 1840s, provided the first reliable path for white settlement through the western end of the mountains.
 Interstate 5 essentially follows the route of the trail between Eugene and Roseburg.

 The mountains have been an important timber source in the 20th century.
 The eastern end of the mountains are largely within the Umpqua National Forest in the south and Willamette National Forest in the north.